 Insurance Type Explanation Compulsory Insurance Some forms of insurance are required by law.
 Workers' compensation insurance is compulsory if you have employees.

-Third party personal injury insurance is • Third party personal highly insurance is compulsory if you own a motor vehicle.
-This is often part of your vehicle registration fee. • Public liability insurance covers you for third party death or injury and is compulsory for certain types of companies.
+Third party personal injury insurance is compulsory if you own a motor vehicle.
+This is often part of your vehicle registration fee.
+Public liability insurance covers you for third party death or injury and is compulsory for certain types of companies.
 Personal or loss of income insurance There are several types of personal insurance.
 Some are investment-type funds where you contribute over a certain time and get money at the maturity date.
 Others cover things that could happen to you.
-Income protection or disability insurance covers part of your normal income if you're unable to work through sickness or accident. • Life insurance provides a lump sum or series of payments if you die, or in some cases, if you are permanently injured. • Total and permanent disability insurance provides a lump sum only if you are permanently disabled before retirement. • Trauma insurance provides a lump sum if you have a specified life-threatening illness. • Business interruption or loss of profits insurance covers you if your business suffers from damage to property by fire or other insured dangers.
-It can help you pay your ongoing expenses and maintain profits. • Management liability covers your personal assets when a manager or director acts in an illegal or unethical way that cause losses to individuals or businesses. • Employee dishonesty covers losses from employee theft or fraud.
-Stock, products, and asset insurance If you have important business assets, property, stock, or products you can't afford to lose, consider some of the following insurance options: • Building and contents insures against events like fire, earthquake, lightning, storms, floods, impact, malicious damage, and explosion. • Burglary insurance covers your business assets.
-Consider this if you're a retailer or have a business property that is not always staffed. • Deterioration of stock will cover your business when chilled, refrigerated, or frozen stock rots following the breakdown of a refrigerator or freezer.
+Income protection or disability insurance covers part of your normal income if you're unable to work through sickness or accident.
+Life insurance provides a lump sum or series of payments if you die, or in some cases, if you are permanently injured.
+Total and permanent disability insurance provides a lump sum only if you are permanently disabled before retirement.
+Trauma insurance provides a lump sum if you have a specified life-threatening illness.
+Business interruption or loss of profits insurance covers you if your business suffers from damage to property by fire or other insured dangers.
+It can help you pay your ongoing expenses and maintain profits.
+Management liability covers your personal assets when a manager or director acts in an illegal or unethical way that cause losses to individuals or businesses.
+Employee dishonesty covers losses from employee theft or fraud.
+Stock, products, and asset insurance If you have important business assets, property, stock, or products you can't afford to lose, consider some of the following insurance options: Building and contents insures against events like fire, earthquake, lightning, storms, floods, impact, malicious damage, and explosion.